Liquidity Events

 Post Liquidity Event

-Once you are able to sell, you probably will want to sell some shares to diversify.
-As the old investment management saying goes, concentration will make you rich; diversification will keep you rich.
-While some people will be eager to sell and cash out, many others are reluctant to reduce their concentrated position.
-Reasons can include an emotional attachment, a desire to avoid paying taxes right now, or a belief the stock price will keep going up.
-It can be difficult to sell shares of a company that you put so much of your effort, energy, and life into.
+Once you’re able to sell, it’s likely that you’ll want to sell some shares to diversify your portfolio.
+As the saying in investment management goes, "concentration makes you rich; diversification keeps you rich."
+While some individuals may be eager to sell and cash out, many are reluctant to reduce their concentrated position.
+This can be due to emotional attachment, a desire to defer taxes, or the belief that the stock price will continue to rise.
+It can be challenging to part with shares in a company to which you've devoted so much effort, energy, and time.

-However, permanently relying on one company to achieve your financial goals generally makes it harder to achieve them.
-Problems at the company or a downturn in the stock could imperil long-term financial plans.
-If you are still working for the company, your job could be at risk at the same time the stock loses value.
-Having your income and wealth in one company puts a lot of eggs in one basket.
-As such, investors generally should reduce their holding in a concentrated stock position to lessen these risks, or at a minimum, take enough eggs out of the basket to sustain their lifestyle, leaving only “discretionary” money fully at risk in the concentrated position.
+Relying too heavily on a single company to achieve your financial goals can make it more challenging to reach those goals.
+If the company faces problems or the stock price declines, it could jeopardize your long-term financial plans.
+Additionally, if you are still working for the company, your job could be at risk while the stock value drops.
+Putting both your income and wealth in one company places all your eggs in one basket.
+To mitigate these risks, investors generally should reduce their exposure to a concentrated stock position.
+At a minimum, taking enough out of the basket to sustain your lifestyle while leaving only "discretionary" money fully at risk is advisable.

-After realizing liquidity, you’ll want to explore financial, tax, and legal planning techniques to ensure you’re responsibly preserving your wealth in a way that can help you achieve your goals.
-For instance, you’re likely going to need a diversified investment portfolio, a revocable trust, life insurance, and a CPA to file your taxes.
+Once liquidity is available, it’s important to explore financial, tax, and legal strategies to preserve your wealth responsibly and help you achieve your goals.
+For example, you’ll likely need a diversified investment portfolio, a revocable trust, life insurance, and a CPA to help with tax filing.